-with wanting to solve our problems,
+We may start therapy with wanting to solve our problems, but underneath lies a much deeper longing.

-Jungian analysis balances a clinical approach with openness to the deeper dimensions of the psyche.
+Jungian psychology balances a clinical approach with openness to the deeper dimensions of the psyche.
 It recognises that the challenges we face often have identifiable causes while also carrying layers of the symbolic.
 By addressing both the issues we face on a daily basis, and learning how the unconscious continually provides us with meaning about these problems, we become aware of why we act and think in specific ways.
 This allows us to change perspective and attitude, and gives the vital support we need to bring new awareness into action.

 How the Psyche works